Transportation Planning & Environmental Analysis for Transportation Projects

-- What are some common environmental hurdles that you and your clients are typically working through?
+- What are the most common environmental challenges your transportation clients are facing?

-- How does or can the environmental business unit at Snyder support your clients and their projects?
+- How does Snyder & Associates Environmental Business Unit sensibly balance the requirements to support your clients and their projects?

 Okay, Gabe, what’s the biggest industry issue pertaining to environmental regulations that you’re seeing today?